-The master of professional studies degree requires graduate coursework credits graduate seminars and professional experience (internship).
+The master of professional studies degree in Environmental and Forest Biology requires graduate coursework credits graduate seminars and professional experience (internship).
 The M.P.S. degree is designed to accommodate a great breadth of student goals and needs, including students desiring additional education following some experience in their field, and science teachers seeking the master's degree for permanent certification.
 As in all degree programs in EFB, the student will be guided through the M.P.S. by a steering committee.